vispy/vispy-website/modern-gl.rst

 space to camera space.
 This is pretty much as if we were orienting the camera at a given position and look toward a given direction.
 In the meantime, we can further refine the whole pipeline by providing a model matrix that will maps the object's local coordinate space into world space.
-For example, this wil be useful for rotating an object around its center.
+For example, this will be useful for rotating an object around its center.
 To sum up, we need:

 * **Model matrix** maps from an object's local coordinate space into world space